Collapsology: Etymology

-Religious foundations
+Distinction from eschatology

-Unlike traditional eschatological thinking, collapsology is based on data and concepts from contemporary scientific research, primarily human understanding of climate change as caused by human economic and geopolitical systems.
+Unlike traditional eschatological thinking, collapsology is based on data and concepts from contemporary scientific research, primarily human understanding of climate change and ecological overshoot as caused by human economic and geopolitical systems.
 It is not in line with the idea of a cosmic, apocalyptic "end of the world", but makes the hypothesis of the end of the human current world, the "thermo-industrial civilization".

-This distinction is further stressed by historian Eric H. Cline by pointing out that while the whole world have obviously not ended, otherwise we would not be here, civilizations have collapsed over the course of history which makes the statement that "prophets have always predicted doom and been wrong" inapplicable to societal collapse.
-Cline cites that while religious-type prophecies of physically unsurvivable apocalypses have been roughly evenly distributed across history, predictions about imminent societal collapse that it would be physically possible to survive (up to and including severities of the predicted collapse at which the ability to take the precautions required to survive contradicted the ruling elite's notions about human psychological nature) have almost exclusively been made when civilizations were in fact about to collapse.
-It is argued by Cline that this difference between religious-type prophecies of total destructions and predictions of survivable civilization breakdown is due to the fact that while cult leaders can profit more from offering salvation to people who think that everyone will soon die since it deceives the followers into thinking that they can give away all their money without earthly consequences, notions of civilization collapse that can be survived is an incentive to spend the money on preparations and survivalists have more important things to use their money for than giving them to a cult leader.
+This distinction is further stressed by historian Eric H. Cline by pointing out that while the whole world has obviously not ended, civilizations have collapsed over the course of history which makes the statement that "prophets have always predicted doom and been wrong" inapplicable to societal collapse.

 Scientific basis

 As early as 1972, The Limits to Growth, a report produced by MIT researchers, warned of the risks of exponential demographic and economic growth on a planet with limited resources.

 As a systemic approach, collapsology is based on prospective studies such as The Limits of Growth, but also on the state of global and regional trends in the environmental, social and economic fields (such as the IPCC, IPBES or Global Environment Outlook (GE) reports periodically published by the Early Warning and Assessment Division of the UNEP, etc.) and numerous scientific works as well as various studies, such as "A safe operating space for humanity"; "Approaching a state shift in Earth's biosphere", published in Nature in 2009 and 2012, "The trajectory of the Anthropocene: The Great Acceleration", published in 2015 in The Anthropocene Review, and "Trajectories of the Earth System in the Anthropocene", published in 2018 in the Proceedings of the National Academy of Sciences of the United States of America.

 There is evidence to support the importance of collective processing of the emotional aspects of contemplating societal collapse, and the inherent adaptiveness of these emotional experiences.